 - Students may be awarded up to 6 legal specialty course credits to fulfill major requirements from a non-ABA approved paralegal program**

 - Transfer credit will not be awarded for any legal specialty distance learning courses taken at a non-ABA accredited institution

 *Students shall provide evidence indicating whether the Paralegal course(s) in consideration for transfer was taken in a distance, hybrid, or traditional classroom format.

-** A maximum of 3 transfer credits may be used to satisfy the traditional classroom format requirement.
+** A maximum of 3 transfer credits may be used to satisfy the synchronous course format requirement.